While a spinal cord injury directly affects motor control and sensation, individuals may also experience secondary psychological effects.

 - Medications.
-Many people will be prescribed very strong painkillers after spinal cord injury that can affect the way the brain works.
+Many people will be prescribed strong painkillers after SCI that can affect the way the brain functions.
 Similarly, they can become addictive, so they are not ideal for long-term use.

-- Substance Use.
+- Substance use.
 High-stress situations can lead a lot of people to turn to alcohol or other substances for comfort.
-While it might provide some temporary relief, it also impairs judgment and causes emotional instability.
+While they might provide temporary relief, substances can impair judgment and cause emotional instability.

-- Traumatic Brain Injury.
-If a traumatic event causes TBI along with your SCI, you may experience cognitive impairments that affect your personality and behavior.
+- Traumatic brain injury.
+If a traumatic event causes TBI along with your SCI, individuals may experience cognitive impairments that affect personality and behavior.